Third Girl: Literary significance and reception

-Unusually for this period, The Guardian did not carry a review of the novel.

 Maurice Richardson in The Observer of 13 November 1966 concluded, "There is the usual double-take surprise solution centring round a perhaps rather artificial identity problem; but the suspense holds up all the way.
 Dialogue and characters are lively as flies.
 After this, I shan't be a bit surprised to see A.C. wearing a mini-skirt."

 Robert Barnard: "One of Christie's more embarrassing attempts to haul herself abreast of the swinging 'sixties.
 Mrs Oliver plays a large part, detection a small one."

 References to other works

 The novel reintroduces Stillingfleet, a character from the short story The Dream and first published in book form in the UK in The Adventure of the Christmas Pudding in 1960, and Mr Goby, whose previous appearance had been in After the Funeral in 1953.

 In Chapter 4, while Poirot is pretending he shares a military history with Sir Roderick, he makes reference to Colonel Race from novels such as Death on the Nile and Cards on the Table, as well as Inspector Giraud from Murder on the Links.